Cyberpunk (album)

-Cyberpunk is the fifth studio album by English rock musician Billy Idol, released on 29 June 1993 by Chrysalis Records.
+Cyberpunk is the fifth studio album by the English rock musician Billy Idol, released on 28 June 1993 by Chrysalis Records.
 A concept album, it was inspired by his personal interest in technology and his first attempts to use computers in the creation of his music.
 Idol based the album on the cyberdelic subculture of the late 1980s and early 1990s.
 Heavily experimental in its style, the album was an attempt to take control of the creative process in the production of his albums, while simultaneously introducing Idol's fans and other musicians to the opportunities presented by digital media.

 The album featured a cyberpunk-styled narrative, as well as synthesised vocals and industrial influences.
 Despite its critical and commercial failure, Billy Idol set several precedents in the process of promoting the album.
 These included his use of the Internet, e-mail, virtual communities, and multimedia software, each a first for a mainstream celebrity.
 Idol also based his fashion style, music videos, and stage shows on cyberpunk themes and aesthetics.

 Released to negative reviews, Cyberpunk polarised internet communities of the time, with detractors viewing it as an act of cooptation and opportunistic commercialisation.
 It was also seen as part of a process that saw the overuse of the term "cyberpunk" until it lost its original meaning.
 Alternatively, supporters saw Idol's efforts as harmless and well-intentioned, and were encouraged by his new interest in cyberculture.